spideruci/morpheus-infrastructure/README.md

 # README

-Simple configuration for running the test visualization tool.
+Configuration for running the test visualization tool.
 It uses nginx, gunicorn, and flask, where flask and gunicorn are running the backend, while the visualization is served directly from nginx.

 ## Running the tool